CLIMB-COVID/maptide/README.md

 ```
 $ pip install maptide
 ```
-Depending on your operating system, the Rust compiler may need to be installed.

-Installation instructions for the Rust compiler can be found here: https://www.rust-lang.org/tools/install

 #### Build from source
 Building from source requires the Rust compiler.

+Installation instructions for the Rust compiler can be found here: https://www.rust-lang.org/tools/install

 Once the Rust compiler is installed:
 ```